For most people, a swimming pool is the most classic and desirable backyard feature.

 With the development of pool building technology, design ideas and materials in recent years, having a pool has become more affordable.

-However, in addition to these technologies, you must also carefully consider the land space you have available for a pool.
+However, in addition to these technologies, you must also carefully consider the land space you have available for a pool, ensuring that safety measures such as swimming pool gates and fences are properly installed to prevent accidents and ensure compliance with local regulations.

 With plot sizes for new home homes increasingly becoming smaller, there’s not always much room left for a luxurious swimming pool.